foresto-dreamer/MASTER-REPO-CYBERSECURITY-/README.md

-# Prodigy Infotech Cybersecurity Internship
+# Cybersecurity

-This repository serves as an index for all the tasks I completed during my internship with **Prodigy Infotech**.
+This repository serves as an index for all the codes work related to **Cybersecurity**.

 ## Tasks